SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/02-What-is-Multidimensional-Array.md

 We can create a multidimensional array with any of the known data types.

-Here we create a three-dimensional array of strings.
+Here we create a three-dimensional array that will hold data of type String.

 [/slide]